Rjt5412/chirpy/README.md

 # tweety
-A small twitter backend clone
+A small twitter backend clone built using Go